tcolwell7/UK-Tariff-Rate-Quota-analysis/README.md

 **Scripts:**

-1. **trq_data10** - TRQ data compilation script.
+1. **trq_data10.R** - TRQ data compilation script.
 Data cleaning, wrangling and aggregations to create data outputs to be used for further dissmeniation and analysis.
-2. **trq_chartFunctions** - user-centred R visualisation functions.
+2. **trq_chartFunctions.R** - user-centred R visualisation functions.
 Functions created for users to create charts in R with little to no R knowledge.
 Automatic testing built within functions.
-3. **trqCharts** - example script for users.
+3. **trqCharts.R** - example script for users.
 Function descriptions and exmaples provided for users utilising functions.
-4. **uk_trqs_web_scrape** - webscrape of public UK license quota data.
+4. **uk_trqs_web_scrape.R** - webscrape of public UK license quota data.
 Output is used in trq data compilation.
 5. **app.R** - shiny App devleoped to disseminate the UK TRQ data across multiple metrics.